tuna-f1sh/cyme/README.md

 cyme --tree
 # As above but with configurations too
 cyme --tree --verbose
-# And with interfaces and endpoints - each verbose level goes futher down the USB descriptor tree.
+# And with interfaces and endpoints - each verbose level goes further down the USB descriptor tree.
 Using short arg here.
 cyme --tree -vvv
 # List all USB devices and buses in a tree format with more display blocks, all verbose levels and headings to show what is being displayed
 cyme --tree --more --headings